syncfusion-content/wpf-docs/wpf/Calculate/Function-Library.md

-#NUM!	-	Occurs if any of the supplied arguments are less than 0.
+&#35;NUM!	-	Occurs if any of the supplied arguments are less than 0.

-#VALUE! -	Occurs if any of the supplied arguments are non-numeric.
+&#35;VALUE! -	Occurs if any of the supplied arguments are non-numeric.

 Example: